awsdocs/aws-toolkit-vs-code-user-guide/doc_source/obtain-credentials.md

 Keep the keys confidential to protect your AWS account, and never email them\.
 Do not share them outside of your organization, even if an inquiry appears to come from AWS or Amazon\.com\. *No one who legitimately represents Amazon will ever ask you for your secret key*\.
 You can't recover the secret key if you lose it\.
 Instead, for security reasons, you must create a new key pair and delete the old pair\.

 After you have obtained your AWS access keys, you can use the AWS Toolkit for VS Code to store them in your shared AWS config file or your shared AWS credentials file\.
-See [Add Your AWS Access Keys to Your Environment](setup-credentials.md#setup-credentials-set-access-keys) to learn how\.
+See [Add your AWS access keys to your environment](setup-credentials.md#setup-credentials-set-access-keys) to learn how\.